 The circular economy creates wealth and jobs, helps the planet by improving the use of resources and can provide the solution to achieving a sustainable future for Europe.

-The circular economy is the subject of a new study put together by the Enel Foundation and The European House - Ambrosetti think tank (with the collaboration of Enel and Enel X).
-The study was presented on 5 September at the Forum in Cernobbio, the annual event that has been taking place at Villa d’Este on Lake Como, Italy for almost half a century.
+The circular economy is the subject of a new study put together by the Enel Foundation and The European House – Ambrosetti think tank (with the collaboration of Enel and Enel X).
+The study was presented on 5 September at the Forum in Cernobbio, the annual event that has been taking place at Villa d’Este on Lake Como, Italy, for almost half a century.

 This year the Forum focused on recovery plans for the European economy following the Covid-19 crisis; the health emergency also meant that the workshop had to be held largely in virtual form.
 The study “Circular Europe.
-How to Successfully Manage the Transition from Linear World to a Circular One” outlines the way forward.
+How to Successfully Manage the Transition from a Linear to a Circular World” outlines the way forward.
 This isn’t only because it’s the first analysis of the circularity levels of the 27 EU member states plus the United Kingdom (with a particular focus on Italy, Spain and Romania), but also because it uses facts and figures to demonstrate the economic benefits of shifting to the circular model.